Hughes Headlines Owl Honorees as 2015 Player of the Year

-Now in her third season as the Rice head soccer coach and her tenth overall at the University, Nicky Adams continues to lead the Owls with a passion for the world's most popular game and commitment to the school's student-athletes.
+At Rice -- Now in her fourth season as the Rice head soccer coach and her 12th overall at the University, Nicky Adams continues to lead the Owls with a passion for the world's most popular game and commitment to the school's student-athletes.
 Adams is unique example where a person's vocation and avocation are one-and-the-same.

 Adams is only the second head coach in the history of the Rice soccer program.
 The El Paso native and former All-America player at Texas A&M had worked on the Rice coaching staff for eight seasons when she was named the program's Interim Head Coach for the final 13 games of 2010.
 Adams was officially promoted to Rice Head Coach on November 15, 2010 (which was extra-special for Adams as the announcement was made on her birthday).

-When Rice Director of Athletics Rick Greenspan appointed her the interim head coach seven games into the 2010 season she proceeded to lead the Owls to their best conference start in school history at 5-0-1.
+When the University appointed her the interim head coach seven games into the 2010 season she proceeded to lead the Owls to their best conference start in school history at 5-0-1.
 Rice went on to qualify for the C-USA Tournament for the first time since 2008 with its highest seed in that event since 2007.
 With Adams at the helm for all 11 C-USA league games, four Owls earned all-conference honors and three were named to the conference All-Academic team.

 Her long influence on the program shows the promotion was earned.
 Since she joined the staff in January 2003 Rice soccer has been at its best.
 Adams' lead as the recruiting coordinator, identifying the nation's top young student-athletes on the field and in the classroom, has helped Rice earn national recognition for its signing classes.
-The most recent signing class from the spring of 2011 was among the top tier of the central region, a near-perfect compliment to the last three classes that were rated among the best in Conference USA.
+The most recent signing class from the spring of 2010 was among the top tier of the central region, a near-perfect compliment to the 2008 and 2007 classes that were rated among the best in Conference USA.
 With Adam's personal attention, there's every reason to expect the Rice recruiting to continue to get better and better.

 In her first season as associate head coach in 2006, Adams' expanded role resulted in the Owls posting their first-ever win over a Top 10 opponent.
 The program soon earned its first-ever national ranking in 2006.